Buy This Book

 The essays are divided into five sections on the nature of theology, the relations between theology and science, the connections between gospel and culture, literary representations of and engagements with transcendence, and the New Testament.
 Hart responds to influential books, theologians, philosophers, and poets, including Rowan Williams, Jean-Luc Marion, Tomáš Halík, Sergei Bulgakov, Jennifer Newsome Martin, and David Jones, among others.
 The twenty-six chapters are drawn from live addresses delivered in various settings.
 Most of the material has never been printed before, and those parts that have appear here in expanded form.
 Throughout, these essays show how Hart's mind works with the academic veneer of more formal pieces stripped away.
 The book will appeal to both academic and non-academic readers interested in the place of theology in the modern world.

-David Bentley Hart is an Eastern Orthodox scholar of religion and a philosopher, writer, and cultural commentator.
+David Bentley Hart is a religious studies scholar and a philosopher, writer, and cultural commentator.
 He is the author and translator of fifteen books, including That All Shall Be Saved: Heaven, Hell, and Universal Salvation.

 “Theological Territories is an extremely diverse and yet substantial addition to David Bentley Hart’s increasingly formidable body of theological writings, scarcely rivaled by anyone else within American theology. . . .
-Hart makes and develops several highly crucial arguments with great erudition, argumentative rigor, imaginative insight, and enormous panache.” ~John Milbank, professor emeritus, University of Nottingham
+Hart makes and develops several highly crucial arguments with great erudition, argumentative rigor, imaginative insight, and enormous panache. —John Milbank, author of The Politics of Virtue